We may earn commission from affiliate links →

 You need to have basic scuba certification and should check what requirements or regulations are required by the dive center, but beyond that, be prepared to have a day of fun!
 Here, you can explore some of Croatia’s oldest underwater artifacts, and with so many dive sites, it might be hard to choose!

 The island of Hvar is both a popular dive site and a tourist hotspot on land.
-Here you can explore a lot of the natural wonders that Croatia has to offer, as well as exploring the 15 marked diving spots that are less than an hour’s ride from the diving base itself.
+Here you can explore many of the natural wonders that Croatia has to offer, as well as the 15 marked diving spots that are less than an hour’s ride from the diving base itself.
 This means you get a full day of scuba activity and underwater exploration.

 Best Sandy Beaches In Croatia